shanakasp/React-Jotai-Broiler-code/README.md

-Jotayi is a powerfull global state managment approach, that uses less code structure to initialize states, stores etc.
+Jotai is a powerfull global state managment approach, that uses less code structure to initialize states, stores etc.